PATRIC3/p3_docs/docroot/tutorial/binning_overview.rst

 Once we selected a role, which we call the *seed role*, we constructed a blast database containing a representative collection of protein sequences that implement the seed role.
-We used an in-house script
+A crude version of this database can be built using the PATRIC command line tools, described in :doc:`/cli_tutorial/cli_getting_started`.
+The following sequence does the trick.

 ::

-       bins_protein_database -R PhenTrnaSyntAlph seed_protein.fna
+    p3-echo "Phenylalanyl-tRNA synthetase alpha chain (EC 6.1.1.20)" | p3-find-features --attr genome_id,genome_name,patric_id,aa_sequence product | p3-tbl-to-fasta --comment=genome_id --comment=genome_name patric_id aa_sequence

-but the database can also be built using the PATRIC command line tools, described in :doc:`/cli_tutorial/cli_getting_started`. compute a representative subset of your collection (which should be fairly large).
-This script used the PATRIC database to find all occurrences of the identified protein in complete genomes.
-This database is permanently installed as a part of the PATRIC system and updated every few months.
+The output is then filtered to exclude proteins from low-quality genomes.
+The resulting FASTA database currently contains over 80,000 proteins.

 Step 1: For Each Sample, Construct a set of Contig Bins
 -------------------------------------------------------